 It’s a “Trip Down Memory Lane” here, in the heart of County Sligo, the cultural history and heritage of the whole region comes to life.
 Children can discover how their great grandparents used to live and, those who are still young at heart, can rediscover how life used to be in days gone by.

 #8.
 Sligo Beaches

-Enniscrone prides itself on it 5km of sandy beach and it is a pleasant seaside town with lots to see and do with all of the family.
+- Enniscrone prides itself on its 5km of sandy beach and it is a pleasant seaside town with lots to see and do with all of the family.

 - Strandhill is roughly 10km from Sligo town.
 With its wild Atlantic waves is another popular spot for surfers but swimming is forbidden at Strandhill beach due to the very strong currents.

 - Mullaghmore Beach is another stunning beach in North County Sligo, 25km from Sligo town via the N15 and beside the town of Mullaghmore.
 This is a great sandy beach, backed by an extensive dune system and with views of Ben Bulben – kids will love that the water is so shallow!
 Beach guards on duty daily from June to September.

 #9.
 Gillighan’s World

-A stone tunnel entrance, with dolmen and amphitheatre rising out of lush green lawns commences your escape into the Botanical gardens, and natural flora and fauna blend together, enhanced by" faerie habitants" in miniature models villages and "enchanted" glades.
+A stone tunnel entrance, with dolmen and amphitheatre rising out of lush green lawns commences your escape into Gillighan’s World with its botanical gardens, natural flora and fauna blend together, enhanced by “faeries” in miniature models villages and “enchanted” glades.

 Streams and secluded seating areas create a magical atmosphere, whilst a visit to the faerie fort offers spectacular panoramic views.